 Success cannot be determined without first defining what it means to be successful.
 Therefore, before establishing KPIs, have a clear grasp of the goals and purpose of the virtual conference.
 Whether the purpose is to increase traffic, educate, create brand awareness or generate more qualified leads, the objective of organizing the event should be clear before setting up KPIs for the virtual event.

-Click here for a complete guide to KPI’s to help measure virtual conference success.
+A complete guide to Virtual Event Analytics & KPI’s to measure success.

 In addition to the above steps, follow these best practices for how to host a virtual conference in 2021.

-How Can Organizers Practice for a Virtual Event?
+How Can Organizers Practice for a Virtual Conference?

 When hosting an in-person conference, it’s easy to get to the space a few hours ahead of time to practice and ensure that all equipment and tech are working properly.